SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Method

 \subsection{Loss Functions}

-\textbf{3D Semantic Segmentation.} For network optimization, weighted cross-entropy loss and a lovasz-softmax~\cite{loss:lovasz-softmax} loss are applied to maximize per point accuracy and IoU score for all classes.
+\textbf{LiDAR Semantic Segmentation.} For network optimization, weighted cross-entropy loss is used for voxel-wise and point-wise loss to maximizing per point accuracy and IoU score for all classes and Lovasz-softmax~\cite{loss:lovasz-softmax} loss is used for point-wise loss to supervise the training.
 They share the same weight.
-So, the total loss is a summation of them. \\
+So, the total loss is a summation of them.